 With the seal of Royal approval and fashion the Lizard Serpentine Company opened a showroom on The Strand in London which displayed a statement piece 7’ 6” tall Vase.

 Fashion can be a fickle thing though, which combined with the increasing scarcity of unblemished pieces of serpentine only sourced from in narrow seams in the rocks, led to the company was wound up in 1870.

-The working of the serpentine enjoyed a brief revival, under the auspices of “The Poltesco Marble Company” until again the fickle changes of taste and the loss of an uninsured load finished products at sea led to the business being wound up in 1893.
+Serpentine working enjoyed a brief revival, under the auspices of “The Poltesco Marble Company” Alas the fickle changes of taste and the loss of an uninsured load at sea led to the business being wound up in 1893.
 Only the water wheel continued then in use over the yeas until it too fell still in 1917

 Poltesco a sub tropical valley